-Otherwise. our phone and fax numbers are at the front of this manual.
-If email has your attached files, please ensure that they are less than 1 MByte (zipped).
-To save yourself time, improve and the efficiency of the process:
+Otherwise, our phone and fax numbers are at the front of this manual.
+If your email has attached files, please ensure that they are less than 1 MByte (zipped).
+To save yourself time, and improve the efficiency of the process: